FrendsPlatform/Frends.Web/README.md

 | StatusCode        | int                       | Response status code    |

 ## HttpRequestBytes
-HttpRequest is a generic HTTP request task that returns the raw .
-It accepts any type of string response, e.g. application/xml or text/plain
+HttpRequest is a generic HTTP request task that returns the raw response body as a byte array.

 Input and Options parameters are the same as with the [HttpRequest](#httprequest) task.